rustworkshop/rustworkshop.co/_posts/2024-03-07-choosing-a-rust-web-framework.md

 > "hyper is a fast and correct HTTP implementation"

-Hyper provides and http server, but not a lot of the rest of the things you'd need for a full backend web application such as routing and templating.
+Hyper provides an http server, but not a lot of the rest of the things you'd need for a full backend web application such as routing and templating.

 - <https://hyper.rs/>
 - <https://docs.rs/hyper/>